 - Read Chevrolet check engine light codes from the Engine Control Unit (ECU) using an OBD-II scanner.

 - Once you have retrieved the codes, write them down.
-Research the codes and fix the underlying problem, you can come back to reset Chevrolet check engine light.
+Research the codes and fix the underlying problem, you can come back to reset the Chevrolet check engine light.

 The fault codes are just the starting point.
 Research every present code and common problem.
 Don't replace parts based on the fault code only.
 Get the opinion of a professional mechanic before replacing any parts.